NetApp/trident/docs/kubernetes/operations/tasks/backends/element.rst

                 {"Type": "Gold", "Qos": {"minIOPS": 6000, "maxIOPS": 8000, "burstIOPS": 10000}}]
   }

-**Example 2 - Backend and storage class configuration for solidfire-san driver with virtual storage pools**
+**Example 2 - Backend and Storage Class configuration for solidfire-san driver with Virtual Storage Pools**

-This example shows the backend definition file configured with virtual storage pools along with StorageClasses that refer back to them.
+This example shows the backend definition file configured with :ref:`Virtual Storage Pools <Virtual Storage Pools>` along with StorageClasses that refer back to them.

 In the sample backend definition file shown below, specific defaults are set for all storage pools, which set the ``type`` at Silver.
-The virtual storage pools are defined in the ``storage`` section.
+The Virtual Storage Pools are defined in the ``storage`` section.
 In this example, some of the storage pool sets their own ``type``, and some pools overwrite the default values set above.

 .. code-block:: json